Reviewed by Daniel Mirkovic

 One major exception is in BC.
 Drivers in BC need to have Unlisted Driver Protection in order to lend their vehicle to someone who isn’t listed on the policy.
 Individual insurers in other provinces may have their own rules, too — so be aware of your own policy’s conditions.

-In every province, there’s a limit to how often someone can drive your vehicle before they need to be named on your insurance policy.
+In each province, there is a limit to how often someone can drive your vehicle before they need to be named on your insurance policy.
 As a rule of thumb, if someone is driving your car more than a handful of times in a year, they may need to be listed as an occasional driver.

 An occasional driver is someone listed on a car insurance policy but who is not the vehicle’s primary driver.
 Many insurers restrict occasional drivers to people residing in the same household as the primary driver.
 If you regularly lend your vehicle to someone outside your household, make sure your insurer is aware of the arrangement.